 Stepping away from traditional bank loans, peer-to-peer lending sites provide solutions that banks may be too expensive or slow-moving to offer, like real estate development loans, small business loans, and invoice financing.
-The peer-to-peer lending market is constantly expanding and now provides an array of innovative financial products far exceeding personal loans to renewable energy loans, farming and machinery credit options, a so-called buyback guarantee and even lawsuit loans.
+The peer-to-peer lending market is constantly expanding and now provides an array of innovative financial products far exceeding personal loans to renewable energy loans, real estate crowdfunding, farming and machinery credit options, a so-called buyback guarantee, and even lawsuit loans.

 Peer-to-Peer (P2P) Lending Investing